Head & Shoulders Review: Head And Shoulders Above The Rest!

 The Green Apple offers the same great benefits as the original, soothing itchiness and doing away with visible flakes, but it smells crisp and sweet, appealing to those who would usually gravitate towards a more scent-driven shampoo but also struggle with dandruff.

-Head & Shoulders Old Spice for Men 2-in-1 Shampoo and Conditioner Review
+Head & Shoulders Old Spice For Men 2-in-1 Shampoo And Conditioner Review

 This shampoo and conditioner does a really good job preventing and controlling itchiness and flaking, and it hydrates hair adequately in one shot.
 Be patient if you’re looking to make hair noticeably thicker or become more volumized – in time, the results will come.
 I will say that alongside the Full and Strong Advanced Thickening Treatment, hair does really seem to get fuller and stronger as advertised.
+Get your own here.

 Don’t necessarily expect any hair growth miracles with this one, but it has a nice scent which is why some prefer it to the Classic Clean 2-in-1, which is very similar in formulation.